bitwit/bitwit.ca/src/render/blog/2018-06-01-adventures-in-mvvm-with-rxswift.html.md

 1. Using the RxCocoa basic example of connecting a tableview, you get left with a table that reloads it's rows on every change
 2. While typing in a textfield, relaying the text changes immediately would cause a feedback loop from the 'updated' signal.

 The first problem was reasonably straight forward to fix.
 You're simply better off using the `items(datasource:)` function and being your own data source.
 However, this burderns you with the responsibility of diffing your own changes.
 There's a GitHub repo RxDataSources that make this easy.
-I ran into some issues with this repo, likely due to version mismatchin so I ended use an existing diffing algorithm I've written.
+I ran into some issues with this repo, likely due to version mismatching so I ended up using an existing diffing algorithm I've written.

 The second problem was a fast fix.
 If `textfield.isFirstResponder`, then I don't update the text since I can assume it's up to date.
 I'm uncertain of this solution's correctness in MVVM principles.
 It might be about as close as you can get without without fighting UIKit.